Malmö University Publications

 Schakel, Arjan H.

 Russia: Nationalization Achieved Through Electoral and Institutional Engineering2017In: Regional and National Elections in Eastern Europe Territoriality of the Vote in Ten Countries / [ed] Arjan H Schakel, Palgrave Macmillan, 2017, p.
-177-206Chapter in book (Other academic)
+177-206Chapter in book (Refereed)

 Abstract [en]